COSC3020/mergesort-bpotter8/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+If n is the size of the array that is to be sorted, the time complexity is equal to $\Theta (n log n)$.
+The nested for-loops both iterate $logn$ times because the size doubles through each iteration.
+In the inner-loop, the mergeArr function is called which merges the arrays and takes $\Theta (n)$ time.
+These together make the worst-case runtime equal to $\Theta (n log n)$.